Impala

 Ibis enables you to manage partitioned tables in various ways.
 Since each partition behaves as its own "subtable" sharing a common schema, each partition can have its own file format, directory path, serialization properties, and so forth.

-There are a handful of table methods for adding and removing partitions and getting information about the partition schema and any existing partition data:
+There are a handful of methods for adding and removing partitions and getting information about the partition schema and any existing partition data:

 add_partition